spikedoanz/spikedoanz.github.io/content/attention-is-logarithmic.md

 knew what a [simd](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) was, this was largely correct.

-for instance, an algorithm which had 10 times more multiplies would take 10 times longer, regardless of the structure of those 10 multiples, because every operation was implicitly blocking if you only have one computational unit.

 but the year is now 2025. it is very hard to find computers with a single core. even smartphones have 4-8 cores [source needed]. as a result, time complexity largely fails as a measure of how fast or slow